alexey-luchinsky/rrF/README.md

 Included files are:

-* rrF.cc --- source of the tool
+* src/rrF.cc --- source of the tool
-* simpleEvtGenRo.cc --- file to produce ROOT,  taken from EvtGen distribution
+* src/simpleEvtGenRo.cc --- file to produce ROOT,  taken from EvtGen distribution
-* Makefile
+* src/a.for --- empty file needed to link with EvtGen
-* evt.pdl (required by simpleEvtGenRo) --- list of the particles,  taken from EvtGen distribution
+* build/evt.pdl (required by simpleEvtGenRo) --- list of the particles,  taken from EvtGen distribution
-* tau_enu.dec --- sample decay file
+* build/tau_enu.dec --- sample decay file
+* Find*.cmake --- cmake scripts to find different packages

 Installation is pretty straightforward.
 You need to have ROOT, EvtGen, and HEPMC installed on your computer.
-After correcting the paths to the corresponding libraries in the Makefile simply use **make**.
+After correcting the paths in Find*.cmake files do the following:

+** cd build/**

+** cmake ../**

+** make**